 You may be excited to start your travel agency from home but there are some things you will want to take care of before signing up with a host travel agency.

 - Choosing your travel agency’s name – The host agency is going to want to know your travel agency name for their records so have it ready.
 You’ll also need it for the rest of the list below.
-Read our ‘Tips for Choosing Travel Agency Names’ for some guidelines.
+Read our ‘Tips for Choosing Travel Agency Names’ for some guidelines and make sure to buy the domain.
 Don’t forget to find a travel niche before you name your travel agency!

 - LLC or Sole Proprietor or Corporation – I won’t give out advice on this as you’ll want to talk to your tax advisor to see where you’ll get the largest financial benefits.
 However, I will say that figuring this out ahead of time is a good idea.
 You can imagine the expense and paperwork needed by banks, the state, etc. when you legally change your business name.